Help!

 The Stories

-At the completion of the intro, click on the screen to reach the table of content for each series.
-For Cat-Tales, the most recent story and chapter are highlighted at the top of the page.
 The first Cat-Tale and best place for new newcomers to begin is with Cat-Tale #1: A Girl’s Gotta Protect Her Reputation.

-Each story page contains a READ STORY button for the online version and a DOWNLOAD button for the printable pdf for offline reading.
-Many stories also include some sort of EXTRAS such as:
+Each story page contains a READ ONLINE button for the web version and download options for offline reading.

 The Cat-Tales Companions: Cat-Tales references certain events in DC Comics, as well as literature and pop culture.
-The Companion are meant to be a simple supplement for readers that want a little more: to know what comic “Prometheus at the Watchtower” refers to, what opera La Donna Mobile comes from, or sometimes a Catverse-specific backstory that might have been mentioned in the message boards but never made it into the “official chronicles” like what really happened at Clark Kent’s bachelor party or how to make Selina’s martini.
+The Companions are meant to be a simple supplement for readers that want a little more: to know what comic “Prometheus at the Watchtower” refers to, what opera La Donna Mobile comes from, or sometimes a Catverse-specific backstory that might have been mentioned in the message boards but never made it into the “official chronicles” like what really happened at Clark Kent’s bachelor party or how to make Selina’s martini.
+The Companions only cover the first five stories, from Reputation through Such an Idiot.
+Since they are more time-consuming to assemble than other extras, there are no plans to extend them at this time, but Chris is happy to take questions on Companion-type details of any story through the forums, Facebook and Twitter.

 Other extras might include fan art depicting scenes from the story, a link to the message board discussion, chat transcripts from the most recent Tales, and special features like a "Cat-vid," Cat-Tales theatrical program, or the Wayne Family History.